Choosing the right Korean sunscreen

 - PA++++: Very high UVA protection

-Chemical filters (e.g., Uvinul, Tinosorb) absorb UV rays and convert them into heat.
-They usually enable ultra-light textures with no white cast and work great under makeup.
-Mineral filters (zinc oxide, titanium dioxide) reflect much of the radiation and are often a first choice for very sensitive skin, but can lighten visibly.
+Chemical filters (for example Uvinul and Tinosorb) absorb UV radiation and convert it into heat.
+They usually allow for ultra-light textures without a white cast and are ideal under makeup.
+Mineral filters (zinc oxide, titanium dioxide) reflect a large part of the radiation and are often the first choice for very sensitive skin, though they can appear visible on the skin.
 Hybrid formulas combine both for balanced performance.

 |---|---|---|---|

-Korean sunscreens often come as gels, essences, or serums and hardly feel like classic sunscreen.
-That makes it easier to apply enough.
-They frequently include soothing and barrier-supporting ingredients.
+Korean sunscreens are often formulated as gels, essences, or serums and barely feel like traditional sunscreen.
+That makes it easier to use enough product consistently.
+They also often include soothing and barrier-supporting ingredients.

-- Light textures: Watery gel, essence, serum-cream for quick dry-down and no stickiness.
+- Light textures: Watery gel, essence, serum-cream for quick absorption and no stickiness.

 - Hydrators: Hyaluronic acid, glycerin, panthenol for plump, well-hydrated skin.